When it comes to getting your customer’s garden ready for fall, “mum’s the word.”

 No matter what kind of landscape or decorations your customers enjoy, mums can fit into any décor.

 Mums boast tight, mounded habits and stunning bloom covers, which makes them perfect for mass plantings.
 To get the best effect, stick with only one to two colors in the bunch.

 For a more eye-catching arrangement, consider planting them in a gradual transition of related colors, and check what colors will blend well with the surrounding landscape.

 For customers who enjoy decorating for fall with gourds and pumpkins, add in some creamy white, yellow, orange, and bronze mums.
 For customers who have a fair amount of evergreen plants, add in a few pops of color with pinks, pure whites, reds, and lavenders.

 To get the most out of the mum experience, choose cultivars according to their bloom times.
 It will also help if you remember to coordinate bloom time with the length of fall in your area.
 Most garden mums can withstand the light frost of fall, but choosing the right cultivars can give your customers the most time with their mums.

 Hardy versus florist mums

 When it comes to choosing which mums to use, garden mums are the best for landscaping purposes if you want them to last longer.
 Hardy mums are also known as garden mums, and florist mums are also known as cutting mums.

-Florist mums will produce larger flowers, but they produce few, if any, underground stolens.
+Florist mums will produce larger flowers, but they produce few, if any, underground stolons.
 Stolens are necessary for mums to survive cold weather, and florist mums that are planted outside are most likely used for short–term bedding plants.

 Once the perfect mums are chosen, it’s time to plant them.
-The best time to plants mums is immediately after purchasing them.
+The best time to plant mums is immediately after purchasing them.
 Planting early, even as early as August, helps the plants develop a strong root system.